New England's Dark Day: Religious interpretations

-Since communications technology of the day was primitive, most people found the darkness to be baffling and inexplicable.
+Most people found the darkness to be baffling and inexplicable.
 Many applied religious interpretations to the event.

 In Connecticut, a member of the Governor's council (renamed the Connecticut State Senate in 1818), Abraham Davenport, became most famous for his response to his colleagues' fears that it was the Day of Judgment:

 I am against adjournment.
 The day of judgment is either approaching, or it is not.
 If it is not, there is no cause for an adjournment; if it is, I choose to be found doing my duty.
 I wish therefore that candles may be brought.

 Davenport's courage was commemorated in the poem "Abraham Davenport" by John Greenleaf Whittier.
 Edwin Markham also commemorated the event in his poem "A Judgement Hour", found in The Gates of Paradise and Other Poems.

 Seventh-day Adventist author and editor Arthur S. Maxwell mentions this event in his The Bible Story series (volume 10).
 The significance of the incident is still debated among Adventist scholars today.
 Progressive Adventists do not necessarily interpret this as a sign that Jesus would soon return, but traditional historic and conservative Adventists who hold Ellen G. White's writings in higher regard still consider this date as one of the fulfillments of biblical prophecy, specifically Matthew 24:29, in which Jesus declares to his disciples, "Immediately after the distress of those days [of anti-Christian persecution,] the sun will be darkened, and the moon will not give its light..."
 (NIV).

 Similarly, the Public Universal Friend treated the event as fulfillment of some prophecies of the Book of Revelation.
 The Dark Day also provided motivation for Ann Lee, leader of the Shakers (then living in Niskayuna, New York), to present her religious testimony to the public.